polkadot-developers/substrate-docs/content/md/en/docs/reference/index.md

 - [How-to reference guides](/reference/how-to-guides) lists the _How-to_ quick reference guides that provide abbreviated instructions for accomplishing specific tasks.
   The _How-to_ guides assume that you are already familiar with Substrate and programming in Rust.

-- [Cryptography](/reference/cryptography) provides an overview of the hashing algorithms and signature schemes used for cryptography in Substrate.

 - [XCM reference](/reference/xcm-reference) provides basic reference information for the cross-consensus message format, including descriptions of XCM instructions, registers, origins, and errors.